Maintaining your Status: Credits

 - Online courses:

-- Only one online course counts towards the minimum credit load needed for your status.
+- Only one online course counts towards the minimum credit load needed for your status, for both F-1 and J-1 students.

 - During your last semester, you can not take one online course as your only course because this does not fulfill the immigration requirement to be considered physically present on campus.
 You must take a lecture-based course in addition.